the-localhost/quote-generator/README.md

 More ideas (todo)
 * Different quote on each click.
 * Dark/light theme switch button.
-* Using a self-made proxy (need to learn Nodejs first)

 You can checkout my project here: [Quote Generator](https://the-localhost.github.io/quote-generator/).